 You can read the different steps towards each goal in Sheringham's summary document [PDF]

 Of course, there is much more to children's learning than just these 8 goals and there are many important issues to consider about designing a curriculum, putting that design into action, and assessing the children's learning.
-These are outlined in Sheringham's working draft of its Curriculum and Assessment Policy [PDF]
+These are outlined in Sheringham's working draft of our Curriculum and Assessment Policy [PDF]

 The children spend the large majority of their time in play and exploration which they initiate, supported by adults and very carefully structured learning resources.
 One of the ways we check this is high-quality, is by using a range of environmental rating scales including ECERS-3, ECERS-E and ITERS-3.